fab4m-forms/fab4m/fab4m.org/blog/2022-12-18-form-builder-with-laravel.md

 ## That's it

-A bit of a longer post!
+That was a long post!
 But we accomplished a lot:

 * We made it possible to create any form and save it along with a schema to validate it.
 * We made it possible to save submissions for that form.